Ashutoshwahane/cosmos/README.md

 * Code Reusability -> Kotlin Multiplatform is the ability to write shared code that can be used across different platforms, such as Android, iOS, and even web applications.
 * Faster Development -> With code sharing, you can iterate faster and release updates more quickly for multiple platforms.
 This can be especially useful if you're working on a product that needs to be available on both Android and iOS.
 * Community and Industry Trends -> Kotlin Multiplatform is gaining traction in the industry, and as more companies adopt it, having knowledge in this area can make you a more attractive candidate for job opportunities
-* If you have any issues, please report them on [GitHub](https://github.com/Ashutoshwahane/cosmos/issues).